williamSYSU/CatGAN/README.md

 # CatGAN: Category-aware Generative Adversarial Networks with Hierarchical Evolutionary Learning for Category Text Generation

+The paper can be viewed [here](https://arxiv.org/abs/1911.06641).
 Codes will be available soon [here](https://github.com/williamSYSU/TextGAN-PyTorch).

 ## Requirements